 - Strong fairness guarantees

 - As for long-term guarantees, BFQ distributes the throughput as desired to I/O-bound applications (and not just the device time), with any workload and independently of the device parameters..

 Systems adopting BFQ

-BFQ is the default I/O scheduler in Manjaro, OpenMandriva, Sabayon and ROSA, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
+BFQ is the default I/O scheduler in Manjaro, OpenMandriva, Sabayon and ROSA, as well as in the Zen Kernel, the pf-kernel, CyanoGenMod for several devices, and many kernels for smartphones.
 BFQ is instead optionally available in Arch, PCLinuxOS and Gentoo.
 We record a few tens of downloads per day from people using other distributions as well.
 The feedback we have received so far basically confirms the expected latency drop and throughput boost in everyday use.